mozilla-services/contile/test-engineering/contract-tests/README.md

-# contile-contract-tests
+# Contile Contract Tests

 This directory contains the automated contract test suite for the Mozilla Tile Service (MTS).
 Passing contract tests are a prerequisite for moving to the next phase in the rollout plan.
 The contract test framework was originally developed in isolation, see [contile-integration-tests][contract-test-repo].

 ## Overview

 The contract test suite is designed to be set up as a `docker-compose` CI workflow.
 The following sections as well as the sequence diagram below describe the individual components of the suite.

 **Test Scenario: success_tiles_cached_for_identical_proxy_params**
 ![Sequence diagram of the integration tests][sequence_diagram]

+### client

+The `client` directory contains a Python-based test framework for the contract tests.
+The HTTP client used in the framework requests tiles from the MTS and performs checks against the responses.
+The framework implements response models for the MTS API.

+For more details see the client [README][client_readme]

 ### partner